hoopdad/hoopdad.github.io/docs/ai/_posts/2025-10-20-Safe-AI-with-Guardrails-and-OpenAI.md

 ---

 This is the first part of a series of articles about AI Safety and ways to mitigate some kinds of risks of Large Language Model (LLM) responses.
+The intent is to share the concept of Safe AI and some simple techniques for solution implementors to greatly reduce risks of using AI to solve core problems.
 This post describes "why Safe AI" and a subsequent post will demonstrate a proof of concept.
-The intent is to share the concept of Safe AI and some simple techniques to greatly reduce risks of using AI to solve core problems.

 ## Is AI Safe?